-A main group of projects target the evolution of high-risk lineages in Gram-negative bacterial pathogens, and the impact of antimicrobial resistance on bacterial population dynamics, which will be addressed with comparative genomics, transcriptomics and further large-scale phenotyping.
+The evolution of high-risk lineages in Gram-negative bacterial pathogens, and the reciprocal interaction of antimicrobial resistance spread and bacterial population dynamics.

-25%: Von Vergel Torres, Monash University, main supervisor Prof. Trevor Lithgow.
+Completed successfully 2018: Von Vergel Torres, Monash University.
 Cellular and molecular imaging of biofilm communities and the effects of antimicrobial peptides.
-Completed successfully 2018
+Now PDRA at the University of Queensland.

-30%: Pankaj Deo, Monash University, main supervisor Dr. Thomas Naderer.
+Completed successfully 2017: Pankaj Deo, Monash University.
 The role of Neisserial "blebs" on host cell biology during infection.
-Completed successfully 2017
+Now PDRA at Monash University.

-25%: Christopher Stubenrauch, Monash University, main supervisor Prof. Trevor Lithgow.
+Completed successfully 2016: Christopher Stubenrauch, Monash University.
 The Translocation and Assembly Module (TAM) participates in the assembly of fimbrial ushers, inverse autotransporters and LptDE.
-Completed successfully 2016
+Now PDRA at Monash University.